paragt/TF-SSD/README.md

 This implementation uses 12 as the smallest scale (as opposed to 21) of the default (prior/anchor) boxes at stride 16 output of VGG (i.e., conv4_3).
 I also do not use color distortion for data augmentation, resorting only to ssd_random_crop and random horizontal flips.

 During training, the optimizer minimizes the loss, as defined by [Liu16ECCV], exactly.
 In order to cope with the initial large classification loss values, due to the normalization by number of deault boxes (*NOT by averaging*), I use a simple warmup learning rate scheme.
 See train_scripts.sh in examples subfolder for details.
-We also played with the learning rate schedule a little bit to improve accuracy.
+I also played with the learning rate schedule a little bit to improve accuracy.